contentful/widget-sdk/docs/analytic_events/feature_text_editor.md

 # `feature_text_editor` event
-Context event for tracking previews on the structured text editor.
+Context event for tracking previews on the structured/rich text editor.

 ## Questions this event should allow us to answer:
 * How much time does it take to edit this field from first to last edit